AtanasZainalov/PythonBasics/README.md

 -add files to git version control.
 This will start tracking changes in that file and possibly share with your team later on -You can do from Pycharm on Cimit window
 -Added 1 line to push to PyCharm
+-Adding 1 more line to make a change